 You must procure a license for each resource that Prisma Cloud protects.
 Licenses are valid for one year, after which they can be renewed.

-Workloads per resource
+Credits per resource

 Hosts that don’t run containers